Probate Court

 A creditor has 4 months from the date of publication or 1 month from the date they receive actual notice, whichever is later, to present their written claim or it will be barred.
 The written statement must indicate the basis of the claim, the claimant's name and address and the amount of the claim.
 This can be accomplished by using Statement and Proof of Claim (PC 579).
 The Statement of Claim form must be used if the claim is filed with the court but is otherwise optional.
 If a claim is not yet due, the statement must include the date that the claim becomes due; however, failure to include the latter does not invalidate the presentation of the claim.
 If the claim is secured, the statement must describe the security; however, failure to describe the security does not invalidate the presentation.
 A claim (other than a claim of the personal representative) is presented by one of the following methods:

 A claim by the personal representative of the estate is presented and handled in a different manner than other claims.
 A claim of the personal representative which arose before the death of the decedent must be served on all interested persons within 7 days after the claims period expires.
-MCR 5.307(C) provides that a claim by a personal representative against the estate for an obligation that arose before the death of the decedent shall only be allowed in a formal proceeding by order of the court.
+MCR 5.307(D) provides that a claim by a personal representative against the estate for an obligation that arose before the death of the decedent shall only be allowed in a formal proceeding by order of the court.
 This will require notice to all interested persons.
-Such interested persons would be pursuant to MCR 5.125(12) the personal representative and other persons who will be affected by the adjudication.
-A post death claim by the personal representative such as a claim for services need not be presented and need not be in writing pursuant to MCL 700.3803(3)(c) and 700.3802(1).
+A post death claim by the personal representative such as a claim for services need not be presented and need not be in writing pursuant to MCL 700.3803(3)(c).

 Allowance or Disallowance of Claims